mohit23x/react-native-currency-picker/README.md

 ## Changes from original version

-Added renderChildrenStyle prop and text slicing for long country names
+++ Added renderChildrenStyle prop and text slicing for long country names

+++ Added prop for modal animation

+++ Changed background color to #FAFAFF

+++ StatusBar not hidden on Android

+++ container padding adjusted for android

 ## Demo